The Very Best Things To Do In Playa del Carmen

 Watch the Danza de los Voladores at Parque Fundadores

-Parque Fundadores is a large, open park that sits at the south end of La Quinta and occupies an entire city block between the street and the beach.
+ParQue Fundadores is a large, open park located at the south end of La Quinta, occupying an entire city block between the street and the beach.

 Here you can catch a performance of the Danza de los Voladores.
 This ancient mesoamerican dance ritual involves flyers (voladores) performing while hanging by their ankles.
 It’s quite a spectacle!